geological-survey-of-queensland/borehole-database/README.md

 ## Terminology

 A borehole is a narrow shaft bored in the ground.
-A borehole may be constructed for many different purposes, including the extraction of water, liquids such as petroleum, or gases such as natural gas, as part of a geotechnical investigation, mineral exploration, temperature measurement, for geothermal installations, or for underground storage of unwanted substances, e.g. in carbon capture and storage.
+A borehole may be constructed for many different purposes, including the extraction of water, oil, and natural gas, as part of a geotechnical investigation, mineral exploration, temperature measurement, for geothermal installations, or for underground storage of unwanted substances, e.g. in carbon capture and storage.

-Well, drillhole, and bore are synonyms of borehole.
+Boreholes are synonymous with a range of terms including well, bore, drillhole and corehole.

 ## Background
  - Boreholes exist for a wide range of purposes, with varying lifecycles and [actors](https://en.wikipedia.org/wiki/Actor_(UML)).